abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 }
 ```

-We will use this class as output DTO to retrieve books with their sub-categories and author names.
+We will use this class to retrieve books with their sub-categories and author names.

 * **IBookRepository.cs**